Verbal Behavior: Tacting private events

 Skinner (1957) continues to describe four potential ways a verbal community can encourage verbal behavior with no access to the stimuli of the speaker.
 He suggests the most frequent method is via "a common public accompaniment".
 An example might be that when a kid falls and starts bleeding, the caregiver tells them statements like, "you got hurt".
 Another method is the "collateral response" associated with the private stimulus.
 An example would be when a kid comes running and is crying and holding their hands over their knee, the caregiver might make a statement like, "you got hurt".
 The third way is when the verbal community provides reinforcement contingent on the overt behavior and the organism generalizes that to the private event that is occurring.
-Skinner refers to this as "metaphorical or metonymical extension".
+Skinner refers to this as a "metaphorical or metonymical extension".
 The final method that Skinner suggests may help form our verbal behavior is when the behavior is initially at a low level and then turns into a private event (Skinner, 1957, p.
 134).
 This notion can be summarized by understanding that the verbal behavior of private events can be shaped through the verbal community by extending the language of tacts (Catania, 2007, p.
 263).

 Private events are limited and should not serve as "explanations of behavior" (Skinner, 1957, p.
 254).
 Skinner (1957) continues to caution that, "the language of private events can easily distract us from the public causes of behavior" (see functions of behavior).